jacqueline-lam/portfolio-app-2.0/README.md

 ## Features
 1. User can navigate between home, about, portfolio and blog pages
+2. Collapsible navbar
-2. User can filter projects by stacks
+3. User can filter projects by stacks
-3. User can add comments to speciic projects
+4. ~~User can add comments to speciic projects~~ (temporarily disabled on deployed web app)
-4. User will have access to the real time blog posts that have been published on dev.to
+5. User will have access to the real time blog posts that have been published on dev.to
+6. About page - technical skills are divided into languages, libraries/ frameworks, databases
-## Other Features (coming soon)
+## Other Potential Feature Ideas
 1. Featured project available on homepage/ about page
-2. About page - technical skills to be divided into languages, libraries/ frameworks, databases
-3. Project page: project to be displayed as div cards - hover to see description; sort project by date, featured projects (default setting)
+2. Project page: project to be displayed as div cards - hover to see description; sort project by date, featured projects (default setting)
-4. Blog: sort by date
+3. Blog: sort by date

 ## Technologies Implemented